A man with 3 earlobe piercings and an outer conch piercing.

 • Avoid Headwear: Avoid wearing hats that may rub against the piercing and cause irritation.
 Avoiding headphones is also a good idea.

-• Avoid Touching: This one's a no-brainer.
+• Avoid Touching: This one’s a no-brainer.
 No touching.
-Resist the urge to play with your bling - transferring bacteria to the area is not a good look.
+Resist the urge to play with your bling – transferring bacteria to the area is not a good look.
 And as for sleeping on your pierced side?
 Not an option.
-It's time to practice sleeping on the opposite side or your back.
+It’s time to practice sleeping on the opposite side of your back.

-• Maintain A Healthy Diet: Look, we're not trying to get all health-nut on you, but it's essential to maintain a healthy diet for this process.
+• Maintain A Healthy Diet: Look, we’re not trying to get all health nut on you, but it’s essential to maintain a healthy diet for this process.
 Vitamins and nutrients like vitamin C can give a boost to your immune system, which can speed up the healing process.
-It's the ultimate reason to indulge in some fresh fruits, right?
+It’s the ultimate reason to indulge in some fresh fruits, right?

 • Avoid Smoking And Alcohol: Refrain from smoking or drinking alcohol as they can delay the healing process and increase the risk of infection.